Download

 • MayaFlux via Homebrew

-• Environment variables in ~/.zshenv
+• Environment configured in ~/.zshenv

 Create & Build a Project